ggkovacs/gulp-sitebuild-starter-kit/README.md

 Version: **3.0.1**

 ## Quickstart
-Download the kit or clone this repository and build on what is included in the app directory.
+Download the kit or clone this repository and build on what is included in the `src` directory.

 [Download](https://github.com/ggkovacs/gulp-sitebuild-starter-kit/releases/latest) and run the follwing code in that directory to get started.